Voting access is under attack as the countdown to Election Day 2018 begins

 “There appears to be an almost coordinated campaign unfolding across the country to institute voting suppression measures at the local and state level,” said Kristen Clarke, executive director of the Lawyers’ Committee for Civil Rights Under Law.
 “Whether it’s hostility, recalcitrance or recklessness, sadly, we’re seeing many efforts to turn back the clock on the voting rights of ordinary Americans.”

-Those concerns were heightened when Kris Kobach, vice chairman of Trump’s election fraud commission, revealed in a deposition that he wants to let states require proof of citizenship to register to vote.
+Those concerns were heightened when Kansas Secretary of State Kris Kobach, vice chairman of Trump’s election fraud commission, revealed in a deposition that he wants to let states require proof of citizenship to register to vote.
 A spokesman for Rep. Steve King suggested the Republican from Iowa may introduce legislation to do so.

 Efforts to make it harder to vote can be traced to three recent events, including the 2008 Supreme Court decision in Crawford v.
 Marion County that upheld Indiana’s voter ID law and GOP election victories in 2010 that led to highly partisan redistricting and a wave of restrictive voting measures.